 The preparation of standalone financial statements requires management to make judgements, estimates and assumptions in the application of accounting policies that affect the reported amounts of assets, liabilities, income and expenses.
 Actual results may differ from these estimates.
-Continuous evaluation is done on the estimation and judgements based on historical experience and other factors, including expectations of future events that are believed to be reasonable.
-Revisions to accounting estimates are recognised prospectively.
+Continuous evaluation is done on the estimation and judgements based on Value Creation Corporate Overview